Solomon-analytics/Python-ETL-Pipeline-for-Sales-Shipment-Analytics/README.md

 From the Gold layer datasets, I explored and reported on:

-* Customer purchase vs revenue analysis
+* Customer purchase and revenue analysis
 * Product performance across categories
-* Sales orders analysis
+* Sales and revenue analysis
 * Order fulfilment efficiency (order creation --> shipment)

 Interactive **Power BI dashboards** were built to make these insights accessible to stakeholders.